Is Blogging Still the Answer?

 And, in the end, a blog relationship creates friendships that last forever.
 These are people who read your blog, interact with it, and move heaven and earth to be wherever you're going to be, in person, to meet you face-to-face.

 Blogging is still the answer.
 Yes, I submit that it is.
 The key is to create the right kind of blog and be consistent in your content.
-Don't add it willy nilly, like I've been doing.
+Don't add it willy-nilly, like I've been doing here of late.
 Heaven knows, I love Lipsticking, but it's not a priority these days.

 Good stuff.
 Told by good people.
 You should hop over and watch a few.